Servicerobotics-Ulm/ComponentRepository/ComponentRealSensePersonTracker/smartsoft/readme.txt

 ==========================================
-Since the realsence sdk is using opencv3.0, the most easy installation is installing everything from deb packages:
+Since the realsense sdk is using opencv3.0, the most easy installation is installing everything from deb packages:

 ==========================================
 COMMON